FAQ: Japanese Knives

 Daily care of Japanese knife

-My Japanese knife purchased at KIREAJI has chipped.
+05. My Japanese knife purchased from KIREAJI has developed a chip.
 What should I do?

-When sharpening with a whetstone, I accidentally damaged the Damascus pattern on the surface of my knife.
-Is it possible to repair the Damascus pattern?
+08. I accidentally damaged the Damascus pattern on the surface of my knife while sharpening.
+Can it be restored?

 Before Using a Knife